namsaraeva/Evolutionary_Thinking_2023/week35/Friday/README.md

 ### 1. Understanding PubMed and GenBank

-GenBank is a useful database that contains DNA, RNA and protein sequences publicly available that we will access through MEGAX to download sequences of interest.
+GenBank is a useful database that contains DNA, RNA and protein sequences publicly available that we will access through MEGA11 to download sequences of interest.
 You can read more about it [here](https://www.ncbi.nlm.nih.gov/genbank/).

 In order to use GenBank efficiently, as other databases such as [PubMed](https://pubmed.ncbi.nlm.nih.gov) used to search for papers, it is a good idea to use specific search fields.
 These can be specified as e.g. [Author], [pdat] (publication time) and [Title] and use logical operators to combine search terms, e.g. AND, OR, NOT.
 For example, try to search “Zhao[Author] AND Wu F[Author] AND Yu[Author] AND coronavirus[Title] AND 2020[pdat]” on [PubMed](https://pubmed.ncbi.nlm.nih.gov).
 Which paper comes up?